Need To Know

 An in-house massage therapist is at hand from mid July to September to soothe and relax guests using a range of organic essential oils.
 Rubdowns start at €35.

 Kids older than two cost €20 a night.
-La Trésor is best suited to babies – there’s a steriliser, changing mats and a cot available (request in advance).
+La Trésor is best suited to babies – there’s a steriliser, changing mats and a crib available (request in advance).
 Rooms 1 and 5 have separate bedrooms suitable for children.
 Baby monitors work in all rooms.

 Food is locally sourced and largely organic.
 Everything that can be is recycled and the hotel composts plant matter where possible.